nkrapivin/kvAberrationFilter/README.md

 (~~as with any thing really...~~)

-- Effects and filters in general only work for those who've activated a subscription, or have the needed skills to crack the IDE and get rid of this stupid requirement.
-I'm still not sure whether it was Opera or YoYo who introduced this paywall, but it's stupid anyway.
-There's nothing *I* can do about it, please don't ask.
+- ~~Effects and filters in general only work for those who've activated a subscription~~ Not true anymore!
+If you still don't have filters&effects, Log out from the IDE completely and log back in, your license file should refresh. thx yoyo 💚
 - When you install or switch to a different runtime, you have to copy the `_filter_aberration` folder there as well, a bit annoying, hope it gets "fixed" in the future. (otherwise it just errors out lol)

 # Credits